Drewisatlas/tag-game-front/README.md

 *Done* move 3 spaces trigger next turn
 *Done* User moves three spaces and turn will end *Done* cpu will move 3 spaces and the turn will end.
+*Done* display player lives
+*Done* display who is it
 Tag Logic

-display player lives
+target non it players
+distance from the it player

 Start Screen
-Player Health Cards
+How to play screen

 Find a 8 bit text font

+Things to check:
+Make

  All Players except it move 5 spaces at start of game